sarsamurmu/reboost/docs/configurations.md

 })
 ```

-Or if you want to open the url in an Incognito tab of Chrome
+Or if you want to open the URL in an Incognito tab of Chrome
 ```js
 const { start } = require('reboost');